codechamp1/certlens/README.md

         context to use from kubeconfig, if not set, the current context will be used -kubeconfig string
-        path to a kubeconfig (default "~/.kube/config")
+        path to a kubeconfig (default "~/.kube/config") -name string
-        name of the secret to lens, if not set, all secrets will be listed -name string
         name of the secret to lens, if not set, all secrets will be listed -namespace string